Informo/specs/content/introduction/_index.md

 This significantly hampers censorship because:

-* every server knows about the information, the whole federation must be blocked in order to censor it.
+* every server knows about the information, so the whole federation must be blocked in order to censor it.
 The list of servers participating in a federation can continuously grow and change, which can render such a blockade practically very hard, if not impossible, to manage.